finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **delete_sub_group_from_group**
 > PortfolioGroup delete_sub_group_from_group(scope, code, subgroup_scope, subgroup_code, effective_at=effective_at)

-[EARLY ACCESS] DeleteSubGroupFromGroup: Delete sub group from group
+[EARLY ACCESS] Delete sub group from group

 Remove a single portfolio group (sub group) from a portfolio group.